MrDredD/DL-bioinform/README.md

 - [__HW1__](./homeworks/practical/hw1)
     - Soft deadline: 18.03.24, 15.00
     - Hard deadline: 25.03.24, 15.00
-    - You lose 10% off of your grade for every day after the soft deadline.
+    - You lose 10% off your grade daily after the soft deadline.
     - You have 4 late days to mitigate this penalty.
 It could be used either towards the soft or the hard deadlines.
 - [__HW2__](./homeworks/practical/hw2)
     - Theoretical and practical parts!
     - Soft deadline: 08.04.24, 15.00
     - Hard deadline: 16.04.24, 15.00
-    - You lose 10% off of your grade for every day after the soft deadline.
+    - You lose 10% off your grade daily after the soft deadline.
     - You have 4 late days to mitigate this penalty.
 It could be used either towards the soft or the hard deadlines.
 - [__HW3__](./homeworks/practical/hw3)
     - Theoretical and practical parts!
     - Soft deadline: 30.04.24, 23.59
     - Hard deadline: 07.05.24, 23.59
-    - You lose 10% off of your grade for every day after the soft deadline.
+    - You lose 10% off your grade daily after the soft deadline.
     - You have 4 late days to mitigate this penalty.
 It could be used either towards the soft or the hard deadlines.